DilipKunderu/SEfa17/README.md

  ## How To Run
  1. `npm install` - To install all required node modules
  2. `elasticsearch` - To be run as a service.
- 3. `node www` - To be run in a separate terminal to start the node server
+ 3. `npm start` - To be run in a separate terminal to start the node server
  4. `ng build` - To be run in a separate terminal to build the angular app
  5. In a browser, go to "localhost:4200" to access the website